zhukovheorhii/pdf-pixel-to-pixel/README.md

-# PDF Pixel To Pixel Comparator
+# PDF and Image Pixel To Pixel Comparator

 ## Overview